-We have introduced a new Registered Organisations Commission.
-This protects 2 million workers belonging to a union or employer group, by requiring these groups to be as transparent and accountable as companies.
+This protects two million workers belonging to a union or employer group, by requiring these groups to be as transparent and accountable as companies.

 BANNING SECRET PAYMENTS

-In recent years, evidence has emerged of a raft of dodgy payments – some involving payments by employers to the AWU when Mr Shorten was involved.
+In recent years, evidence has emerged of a raft of dodgy payments – some involving payments by employers to the AWU when Bill Shorten was its leader.

 PROTECTING OWNER-OPERATOR TRUCKIES

-Information current as at December 2017
+Information current as at April 2022